Obituary: Former International Maritime Organization secretary-general dies

 Mr O'Neil was secretary general of IMO from 1990 to 2003.

 During Mr O'Neil's tenure, the IMO adopted several new treaties and responded to global issues such as maritime security and piracy.
 He also got the IMO to address key safety issues, including the safety of bulk carriers and of large passenger ships.
 He established a team of experts to investigate ro-ro safety, following the tragic sinking of the Estonia.

-After the US attacks in New York on the Twin Towers in September 11, 2001, Mr O'Neil led the development of an entirely new regime for the security in the maritime field, the International Ship and Port Facility Security Code.
+After the US attacks in New York on the World Trade Center in September 11 2001, Mr O'Neil led the development of an entirely new regime for the security in the maritime field, the International Ship and Port Facility Security Code.

 Cruiselines scramble after US lifts 'no sail' order

 Cruiseship companies have been caught by surprise by an unexpected announcement from the US Centers for Disease Control and Prevention (CDC) that replaces a 'no sail' with a 'conditional sail' order.